HTD-Health/playbook-OUTDATED/slack_communication.md

 - Instead of sending multiple messages in a row try to think a bit more about what exactly you want to communicate and if it can be contained it in a single message.
 Don't flood your coworkers with notifications.
 - We all have our beliefs and opinions, we don't want them to bring bad atmosphere to our company.
 Please avoid discussing political/religious matters in public channels.

+### Channel naming convention
+- *htd-...* (example: `htd-general`) --> Channels for discussions that every employee could be interested in.
+We should follow all channels from this group and every new employee should be invited to those channels by onboarding team.
+- *[projekt]-...* (example: `nutrimedy-general`) --> Channels for specific client project.
+All employees that have active participation in given project should follow its dedicated channel.
+- *event-...* (example: `event-reason-workshops-2019`) --> Channels to discuss events related stuff.
+Preparation and organization for workshops/conferences/company trips.
+- *learn-...* (example: `learn-javascript`) --> Channels dedicated to share knowledge and help learning specific technologies/languagues.
+- *task-...* (example: `task-code-review-guidelines`) --> Channels dedicated to managing process and discussions around specific task.
+Those channels should be archived after task group has completed its work.
+- *ext-...* (example: `ext-projekt-inno`) --> Channels where we invite guests with access to only one channel.